brandur/sorg/content/articles/graphql.md

 added and old mistakes are fixed.
 It trends towards maturity incrementally in a distant perfect form.

 {{Figure "In the ideal case, we produce APIs that grow and improve like living things.
 My hands were really cold when I shot this."
-(ImgSrcAndAlt "/assets/images/graphql/living.jpg" "In the ideal case, we produce APIs that grow and improve like living things.
-My hands were really cold when I shot this.")}}
+(ImgSrcAndAltAndClass "/assets/images/graphql/living.jpg" "In the ideal case, we produce APIs that grow and improve like living things.
+My hands were really cold when I shot this." "overflowing")}}

 ## Shared convention and leverage (#convention)